azraelxyz/pddf/README.md

 ====
 NOTE THAT THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY.

+Name:
 poor man's duplicate data finder

+Feature:
-Given a path, this program will output a csv or txt file describe the duplicated files.
+Given a path, this program will output a csv or txt file that describes the duplicated files.

+Platform:
-Platform: Windows, Linux, Mac OS
+Windows, Linux, Mac OS

 Usage:
 CLI: